 In a strangulation case, the police are trained to examine the scene for evidence supporting the most serious crime possible.
 With that in mind, officers will look for the following when responding to an alleged domestic disturbance:

 - Flushing, redness, or bruising of the alleged victim's neck

 - Verbal confirmation from the alleged victim that a suspect touched their neck

-In most cases, domestic violence is a first-degree misdemeanor punishable by up to 12 months in jail or 12 months of probation, a $1,000 fine plus court costs, and the required completion of a 26-week anger management course.
+In most cases, it is a first-degree misdemeanor punishable by up to 12 months in jail or 12 months of probation, a $1,000 fine plus court costs, and the required completion of a 26-week anger management course.